 When Late Sri.
 Ranganayakulu negotiated a deal with Gokuldas family of Bombay for sole distribution of LPG gas in Vizag, Srikakulam and Vizianagaram in 1963, the family entered into the annals of Vizag as the first and foremost to have brought cleaner and easier cooking into the kitchens of Vizag.

 Smt.
-Udaya Bhaskaram, the octogenarian matriarch of the family, who hails from a Zamindar family in Narsapuram, West Godavari District, fondly and nostalgically recounts the halcyon days of the quaint Vizag of bygone era.
+Udaya Bhaskaram, the octogenarian matriarch of the Muppidi family, hails from a Zamindar family in Narsapuram, West Godavari District, fondly and nostalgically recounts the halcyon days of the quaint Vizag of a bygone era.
 She very vividly remembers the institution of the cloth-merchants bringing their merchandise to the very door-step of eager customers.
 She reminisces savouring the strong coffee in Mani’s café, enjoying sumptuous cakes in HMS Bakery of One Town and the quiet evenings spent in the wonderful eponymous “Seaview” Hotel.
-Seaview hotel, she explains was run by Vizag’s lone British family, who eventually decided to leave their business and India long after the Sun set on the lowered Union-jack on Vizag Collectorate.
+Seaview hotel, she explains was run by Vizag’s lone British family, who eventually decided to leave their business and India long after the Sunset on the lowered Union-jack on Vizag Collectorate.
 Though now, no longer is there any view of the sea from the place where it proudly stood.
-Instead, the skyline of Kirlampudi layout is now marred and charred by the top branches of the concrete jungle that sadly has been pervading and expanding in entire Vizag for over a decade now.
+Instead, the skyline of the Kirlampudi layout is now marred and charred by the top branches of the concrete jungle that sadly has been pervading and expanding in the entire Vizag for over a decade now.
 She also recollects that the service attribute was very prevalent in the rich and famous of those times.
 She herself was a prominent member of Bharata Stree Samajam, which was very active in socio-philanthropic activities in the areas of women and child welfare.

 Another interesting anecdote that was shared by Smt.
 Udaya Bhaskaram involved a family from Finland, Europe.
 Post expansions, the KGH (King George Hospital) was in need of a paediatric specialist, which is when the World Health Organisation sent forth a doctor from Finland to start the paediatric ward in KGH.
 And, it is the Muppidi family that hosted the family during their stay in Vizag for almost two years.

-After spending an enlightening few hours with the family, as I disembarked the majestic flight of stairs leading out from their vintage mansion near Zilla Parishad Office, I felt a rare sprightliness in my walk; not at all unexpected for, after all, I spent the evening with the family that carved the geography and history of Vizag, literally!
+After spending an enlightening few hours with the Muppidi family, as I disembarked the majestic flight of stairs leading out from their vintage mansion near Zilla Parishad Office, I felt a rare sprightliness in my walk; not at all unexpected for, after all, I spent the evening with the family that carved the geography and history of Vizag, literally!